 - Yes, it is OK to eat some of these harder to digest foods in the summer.
 Just do your best do eat smaller portions of the barbecue and much larger portions of the salad, fruits and veggies.

 - Look at our Summer Grocery List, which offers suggestions on how to limit heat-increasing foods (or pitta) and increase heat-reducing foods.
 Circle the foods you like and simply make a point to eat more of them.
 Think: What can I eat more of?:rather than what can’t I eat!

 Three Digestive Boosting Fruits

-- Amalaki – (Emblica officinalis) – supports repair of the intestinal mucus membranes*
+- Amalaki – (Emblica officinalis) – supports the health of the intestinal mucus membranes

 - Bibhitaki – (Beleric myrobalan) – helps remove mucus from the gut